AIAstronomy/cosmic-evolution/README.md

 ## Requirements

-This work is implemented in python and requires the following:

-For the Dataset engineering and the Sequencer algorithm:
+This work is implemented in python and for both the Dataset engineering and the Sequencer algorithm, requires the following:

 - python 3.7.1
 - numpy 1.18.1
 - scipy 1.3.1